 Since 2012, the CBF Pro Bono Project has been providing financial support to pro bono projects throughout California that educate and provides services for pro se bankruptcy filers.
 California continues to have roughly 25% of bankruptcy petitions filed in pro se, which is about three times the national average.
 The Pro Bono Project is CBF’s attempt to help alleviate the burden to courts caused by pro se debtors and promote the administration of justice in bankruptcy courts.
-CBF’s pro bono efforts have raised approximately $65,000 since its inception in 2012.
-Its donations have supported a number of causes including a project to create a self-help web video for pro se debtors on the topic of reaffirmation agreements produced by the Law Library Justice Foundation in San Diego; the Legal Aid Foundation of Santa Barbara County; Orange County Public Law Center; Alameda County Bankruptcy Association-Volunteer Legal Service Corporation; Riverside Legal Aid’s Pro Se Self-Help Clinic; Credit Abuse Resistance Education (CARE) Program-Southern District of California; Legal Aid Society of San Diego – Bankruptcy Clinic; and the La Reina Legal Clinic in Palm Springs.
+CBF’s pro bono efforts have raised approximately $81,000 since its inception in 2012.
+Its donations have supported a number of causes including a project to create a self-help web video for pro se debtors on the topic of reaffirmation agreements produced by the Law Library Justice Foundation in San Diego; the Legal Aid Foundation of Santa Barbara County; Orange County Public Law Center; Alameda County Bankruptcy Association-Volunteer Legal Service Corporation; Riverside Legal Aid’s Pro Se Self-Help Clinic; Credit Abuse Resistance Education (CARE) Program-Southern District of California; Legal Aid Society of San Diego – Bankruptcy Clinic; Voluntary Legal Services Program of Northern California; La Reina Legal Clinic in Palm Springs; The Bankruptcy Self-Help Center in collaboration with Neighborhood Legal Services of Los Angeles County and Public Law Center in Orange County.

 How the CBF Pro Bono Project Raises Money.